"To be human is to be infected with this phenomenon we call shame."

 3. We live in a fallen world.

-A sense of shame can be developed or reinforced simply by scrolling Instagram.
-We see a joyful photo with many of our friends that got together and we are not there.
-We scroll through the filtered and curated highlight reels of other people’s lives and compare it to our own ordinary lives, and the feeling of not being enough grows as we sit alone in our room.
+A sense of shame can be developed or reinforced simply by scrolling through Instagram.
+We see a joyful photo of many of our friends that got together and we are not there.
+We scroll through the filtered and curated highlight reels of other people’s lives and compare them to our own ordinary lives, and the feeling of not being enough grows as we sit alone in our room.

 What is the impact of shame?

 Shame can impact almost every area of our lives.
 It can impact the way we approach work.
-For many of us, we have become perfectionists in our work because we have a sense that we have to prove our worth.
-Our shame says “we cannot mess up or even be average, or we will be exposed as not being enough.”
-So, we work hard trying to prove ourselves and work off our sense of shame.
-As BreneĢ Brown says, “when perfectionism is at the wheel, shame is in the passenger seat, and anxiety is in the back seat.”
+Many of us become perfectionists, driven by the belief that we must prove our worth through our performance.
+Our shame says we cannot mess up or even be average, or we will be exposed as not being enough.
+So we work tirelessly, trying to prove ourselves and erase our sense of inadequacy.
+As Brené Brown says, “When perfectionism is at the wheel, shame is in the passenger seat, and anxiety is in the back seat.”

 Shame can impact our friendships.
-We think to ourselves “I value my friendship with them, more than they value their friendship with me.”
-There is a sense that we are perhaps not worthy of sustained friendship or not enough for others.
-Shame can also impact our walks with God.
+We think to ourselves, “I value my friendship with them more than they value their friendship with me.”
+Deep down, we wonder if we are truly worthy of lasting relationships or if we are simply not enough for others.
+Shame can even impact our walks with God.
 When shame is present, we have a hard time understanding and receiving grace.
 We feel like God’s basic posture towards us is one of disappointment, not love.

 How do we tend to respond when we experience shame?

 When we experience shame and shrink back we internalize the sense of shame and rather than exploding in anger at others, we implode internally with self-contempt.
 In these moments we tend to withdraw from others and ghost people when they text.
-Like Adam and Eve did in the garden of Eden, we tend to hide.
-Shrinking back can lead to self-contempt, anxiety, and leave us feeling depressed.
+Like Adam and Eve did in the Garden of Eden, we tend to hide.
+Shrinking back can lead to self-contempt and anxiety, and leave us feeling depressed.

 Healthy ways to respond when we experience shame?